 Should not be used in live streams

-Promotes sediment trapping but resuspension can occur during subsequent storms

 Require extensive maintenance following high velocity flows

 Should not be made from straw bales or silt fences

 Design

 Install check dams at a distance and a height to allow small pools to form behind them.
 Install the first check dam about 15 feet from the outfall device and at regular intervals after that, depending on slope and soil type.
 In multiple check dam installations, design the system so that backwater from the downstream check dam reaches the toe of the next upstream dam.
 High flows (typically a 2-year or larger storm) should flow over the check dam without increasing upstream flooding or damaging the dam.
 Form check dams by hand or mechanically.
 Never dump rock directly into the channel or swale.
 Rock check dams should consist of well-graded stone consisting of a mixture of rock sizes.